 \subsection{Summary of architecture}

-The context module thus proposed offers the following appealing desiderata in practice: \begin{enumerate} \item There is no coupling between the embedding dimension and the number of concepts, or the complexity of the SEM.
-In particular, this architecture allows for \emph{arbitrary} black-box encoder-decoder architectures to be used to learn embeddings, from which a causal model is then trained on top of.
-This can be trained end-to-end, fine-tuned after pre-training, or even frozen, allowing for substantial computational savings.
-In our experiments, we illustrate this with both standard convolutional networks as well as NVAE \citep{vahdat2020nvae}, which is a deep hierarchical VAE with millions of parameters. \item The intervention layer is a genuine causal model that provides rigourous causal semantics that allow for sampling from arbitrary concept interventions, including interventions that have not been seen during training.
-But note that we do not claim to learn the structural coefficients, only the reduced model which is sufficient for concept interventions and sampling. \item The architecture is based on an approximation to an identifiable concept model (Theorem~\ref{thm:ident}), which provides formal justification for the intervention layer as well as reproducibility assurances. \item The context module is itself arbitrarily flexible, meaning that there is no risk of information loss in representing concepts with the embeddings $\be$.
-Of course, information loss is possible if we compress this layer too much (e.g., by choosing $\dcon$, $\dlat$, $\width_{\eps}$, or $\width_{c}$ too small), but this is a design choice and not a constraint of the architecture itself. \end{enumerate}
+The context module thus proposed offers the following appealing desiderata in practice: \begin{enumerate}[itemsep=-3pt] \item \textbf{Black-box.} There is no coupling between the embedding dimension and the number of concepts, or the complexity of the SEM.
+This allows for \emph{arbitrary} black-box encoder-decoder architectures to be used to learn embeddings, from which a causal model is then trained on top of.
+This can be trained end-to-end, fine-tuned after pre-training, or even partially frozen, allowing for substantial computational savings. \item \textbf{Causality.} The intervention layer is a genuine causal model that provides rigorous causal semantics that allow sampling from arbitrary concept interventions, including interventions that have not been seen during training. \item \textbf{Identifiability.} The architecture is based on an approximation to an identifiable concept model (Theorem~\ref{theorem:ident}), which provides formal justification for the intervention layer as well as reproducibility assurances. \item \textbf{Flexibility.} The context module is itself arbitrarily flexible, so there is no risk of information loss in representing concepts with the embeddings $\be$.
+Of course, information loss is possible if we compress this layer too much (e.g., by choosing $\dcon$, $\dlat$, $\width_{\eps}$, or $\width_{c}$ too small), but this is a design choice and not a constraint of the module itself. \end{enumerate}

-As a consequence, the only tradeoff between representational capacity and causal semantics is design-based: The architecture itself imposes no such constraints.
-The causal model can be arbitrarily flexible and chosen independent of the black-box encoder-decoder pair, which is also allowed to be arbitrarily flexible.
+Thus the only tradeoff between representational capacity and causal semantics is design-based: The architecture itself imposes no constraints.
+The causal model can be arbitrarily flexible and chosen independent of the encoder-decoder pair, which are also allowed to be arbitrary.